JonathanJourdan/Random-Wallpaper-for-Rainmeter/README.md

 # Random-Wallpaper-for-Rainmeter
 Skin for Rainmeter apps (https://www.rainmeter.net/)

-Skin to change your desktop background randmly !
+Skin to change your desktop background randomly !

 This skin use unsplash api to get pictures : https://unsplash.com/